thisisevilevil/evilevil365/_drafts/2025-10-10-IntelvProPortal-Intune-Integration.md

 ## Onboarding and troubleshooting tips

-There can be various causes to lack of connectivity to CIRA, so here is a few tips/tricks to make sure the device will always be able to connect:
+There can be various causes to lack of connectivity to Cira, so here is a few tips/tricks to make sure the device will always be able to connect:

 1. Ensure BIOS and Intel Management Engine drivers are fully up to date.
 If you’re running a very old version, it’s likely vulnerable and may not work correctly.
 Always stay up to date with drivers and BIOS updates from your OEM.
 2. Make sure your device is vPro-capable.
 It’s possible to onboard devices that aren’t vPro-capable, but they’ll never connect.
 The **Intel Management and Security** app in Windows will also look empty, since either vPro is not supported or Intel MEBx is disabled in BIOS.